 An ice strengthened hull and superior seakeeping qualities combine to produce a versatile go-anywhere luxury yacht, compliant with the most recent safety and technological standards.

 Accommodation is for up to 13 guests in five well appointed cabins, including the privacy of a separate owners deck with a full beam cabin, office/study and pantry.
-Other guest cabins are configured as a VIP suite, a double and two twins and all cabins on this yacht for sale have entertainment centres, Samsung television screens and en suite bathroom facilities.
+Other guest cabins are configured as a VIP suite, a double and two twins and all cabins have entertainment centres, Samsung television screens and en suite bathroom facilities.
 A popular charter yacht, Seawolf is as much at home in the Western Mediterranean as the Southern Ocean.

 Twin 1,500hp MAN diesel engines allow a cruising speed of ten knots, topping out at 13 knots, while 220,000 litre fuel tanks see her achieve a range of 9,600 nautical miles at 10 knots.